If Coachella Were Prom, Selena Gomez & The Weeknd Would Be Crowned King & Queen

 It seems the two have been getting in some much needed quality time, before the “I Feel It Coming” singer goes back on tour.
 Gomez has also been busy promoting 13 Reasons Why, a Netflix series that she executive produced.

-The Weeknd, né Abel Tesfaye, is also gearing up to begin phase two of his tour, Starboy: Legend Of The Fall, on April 25.
+The Weeknd, né Abel Tesfaye, is also gearing up to begin phase two of his tour, Starboy: Legend Of The Fall, on the 25th of April.
 However he’s hitting the stage a little sooner than expected.
-For weeks rumors circulated that he’d be added to the Coachella lineup as a surprise guest and it seems the rumors are true, sort of.
+For weeks rumours circulated that he’d be added to the Coachella lineup as a surprise guest and it seems the rumours are true, sort of.
 He along with P. Diddy, Rae Sremmurd, French Montana, and Wale will take the stage this weekend at Diddy's Revolt House.

 “We’re making the announcement that you can follow us live all through #Coachella!!
 Stay tuned!! @revolttv #PositiveVibesOnly,” Diddy said on Instagram.